Vendee Globe – Day 6 – Thomson leads ahead of Storm Theta

 The leading boats were accelerating into more wind as they head south to deal with Theta the tropical storm which is in their path.

-Reducing sail area, going on to a smaller headsail, taking a second reef – is on the agenda for the next few hour as the winds will increase significantly as they head closer to the centre of the storm.
+Reducing sail area, going on to a smaller headsail, taking a second reef – is on the agenda for the next few hours as the wind will increase significantly as they head closer to the centre of the storm.

 But some will probably gybe too, avoiding too strong conditions, while at the same time going early enough to make a safe gybe.